ayoayco/wcb/README.md

 All the functions and the base class in the library are minimalist by design and only contains what is needed for their purpose.

-As of v2.0.0, the main export (with `WebComponent` + `html` + `attachEffect`) is 1.7 kB (min + gzip) according to [bundlephobia.com](https://bundlephobia.com/package/web-component-base@2.0.0), and the `WebComponent` base class is just 1.1 kB (min + brotli) according to [size-limit](http://github.com/ai/size-limit).
+As of v3, the main export (with `WebComponent` + `html`) is 1.7 kB (min + gzip) according to [bundlephobia.com](https://bundlephobia.com/package/web-component-base@2.0.0), and the `WebComponent` base class is just 1.08 kB (min + brotli) according to [size-limit](http://github.com/ai/size-limit).

-There is an increase in size compared to that of before this release, primarily because of advanced features (e.g., effects, html tagged templates, and props blueprints) in building complex applications.
+There is an increase in size compared to that of before this release, primarily because of advanced features (e.g., html tagged templates, and props blueprints) in building complex applications.

 ## Inspirations and thanks